JSHSJ/jshsj-design/README.md

 # JSHSJ Design

+> [!NOTE]
+>
+> This repository is now deprecated in favor of https://github.com/nordcode-agency/nordcode/tree/main/packages/ui
+> You can also download it on npm: https://www.npmjs.com/package/@nordcode/ui

 My own branding used across projects.
 Made for better reusability accross my projects.
 Contains my commonly used things.